 Remember that, unlike in Spain, tortas in Mexico are sandwiches.
 In Spain, a torta is a cake, not quite the same.

-Pambazos are more typical of Mexico City while Tortas ahogadas are from the state of Jalisco, from Narcos-fame Guadalajara, picturesque Tequila, hippie Sayulita and popular Puerto Vallarta.
+Pambazos are more typical of Mexico City while Tortas ahogadas are from the state of Jalisco, from Narcos-fame Guadalajara, picturesque Tequila, hippie Sayulita with its oceanside resorts and popular Puerto Vallarta.
 Chanclas is the name the dish receives in colonial Puebla.

 The first time I tried a torta ahogada was in fact in Tequila, while on a Jose Cuervo factory tour.
 We opted for the tour with premium tequila and food tasting and what better way to enjoy a shot of tequila than with a local dish such as this.